 MEMORANDUM OF UNDERSTANDING GUIDELINES

-Receiving a Jefferson Science Fellows (JSF) award is considered a significant honor, both for the individual, and for their academic institution.
+Receiving a Jefferson Science Fellowship (JSF) is considered a significant honor, both for the individual, and for their academic institution.
 The program is structured as a partnership between the U.S. academic community and the U.S. Department of State and the U.S. Agency for International Development, designed to meet the challenges of science and technology in foreign policy and international development.

-If your academic institution does not currently hold an MOU with the NAS and you would like to initiate one, contact firstname.lastname@example.org.
+If your academic institution does not currently hold an MOU with NAS and you would like to initiate one, contact firstname.lastname@example.org.

 By signing the MOU, the academic institution agrees to continue to pay the Fellow’s salary and benefits and retain all rights and privileges associated with the Fellow’s academic position.
-It is strongly recommended that specific details of this agreement be discussed between the institution and the faculty member before applying for the fellowship.

 For Academic Institutions

 Academic institutions should execute an MOU in anticipation of faculty submitting applications in the current application cycle or in future application cycles.
 Contact email@example.com to initiate the process.